Spiritually Sassy with Sah D' Simone

 MEDITATION EXPERT AND TRANSFORMATIONAL COACH

 Sah D'Simone wants to make sure you know you are worthy.
-After landing on his website you'll find a flashing wave of words that he believes you are deserving of: abundance, good sex, courage, joy, vibrant health— the list goes on.
+Just spend a few minutes on his Tik Tok and find yourself shifting energies.
 His quest to realizing that self-love is our greatest asset, came after he made a huge career switch from the world of fashion to India–immersing in meditation and deep self-work.
 He transformed his diet, rewired his thought patterns, made a killer morning routine that includes dancing, Tibetan meditation and smoothies.
 Explore more of how this transformation coach and meditation expert is brightening up the internet with his New Age take on some of the most ancient healing techniques— and how positive affirmations might be the thing missing from your day.

 Can you share your journey with us, and how you found meditation?
 How did you decide you wanted to make this your career?